DanTaylor28/Hangman-pp3/README.md

 ### Fixed Bugs

-- While testing the game, I discovered that if the user made a guess longer than the correct word an IndexError would arise in the terminal.
-If the guess was shorter, it would still accept that and update the hidden answer hyphen area with the letters.
+- While testing the game, I discovered that if the user made a guess longer than the correct word an IndexError would appear in the terminal.
+If the guess was shorter than the actual word, it would still accept the answer and update the letters to the dashes.
 I fixed this by adding an additional elif statement in the user_guess function.
 If the length of the user guess is not the same as the correct answer, a statement explaining the error will now be printed to the user.

-- In a few instances throughout my code, i had warnings suggesting I use enumerate where I had originally used range(len).
+- In a few instances throughout my code, I had warnings suggesting I use enumerate where I had originally used range(len).
 I researched and refreshed my knowledge of enumerate and replaced the code with the suggested.

 - When I first ran the pep8 testing I had five errors returned.
 Three of these were due to empty blank spaces appearing and the last two were lines of code that were too long.
 I fixed the long lines by breaking them down into smaller print statements.